Anas-AZ/Angular-Basic-SuperHero-CRUD/README.md

 * Add the newly created object to the db
 * Return the database objects as a list

+> Inorder to receive the request data properly, we need to maintain the same names for the model properties in the web api and models in angular.

 2.Define the put method
 * Find the object with the same id as of the object passed as parameter